corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/operations/deployment/updating-network-parameters.md

 {{< note >}}
-You should avoid advertising new parameters or cancelling the update during the period between Flag Day issuance and the next network map signing, especially if the scheduled network map signing task is configured.
+You should avoid advertising new parameters or cancelling the update during the period between Flag Day issuance, and the next network map signing, especially if the scheduled network map signing task is configured.
-Otherwise you can cause an inconsistent parameters update record in the database and the implicit cancellation of the issued Flag Day.
+Otherwise, you can cause an inconsistent parameters update record in the database and the implicit cancellation of the issued Flag Day.
 {{< /note >}}